EUMETNET/openradardata-documentation/docs/ORD_HVD_summary.md

 * Echotops (echo tops)

-## Clarifying the terminology in HVDs
-The annex in HVD annex table is inaccurate and here are briefly explained the terminology used in radar meteorology.
-The used terminology in the current key attributes list (https://glossary.ametsoc.org/).

 ### Reflectivity
 The basic radar variable is actually called radar reflectivity factor, which is stated in units of mm6 m-3 or provided also as dBZ.
 The radar reflectivity factor is proportional to the reflectivity which again has dimensions of area per unit volume (e.g., cm2m-3, or, more commonly, cm-1 or m-1), however reflectivity is not given as observable of the weather radar.